Microbiology meets Total Laboratory Automation

 Integration of the Diagnostic Microbiology specialty in a Total Laboratory Automation model, through the WASPLab connection to the FlexLabTM track.

 As clinical laboratories have strived to address workload increases, staff shortages and operational productivity targets, total laboratory automation has become well established in many Core Labs worldwide.
-While much progress has been made in consolidating pre-analytical, analytical and post analytical tasks across chemistry and hematology departments, disciplines such as microbiology have remained tucked away in their separate area of the lab… until now.
+Until now, disciplines such as microbiology have remained tucked away in their separate area of the lab, while much progress has been made in consolidating pre-analytical, analytical, and post-analytical tasks across chemistry and hematology departments.

 In 2013, the Laboratory at Bassano Hospital elected the Inpeco-Abbott partnership as their vendor of choice.
 The hospital’s top management, Abbott and Inpeco shared a common vision to measurably improve the performance of the laboratory; it was built around leveraging the analytics, automation, inventory solutions and expertise to drive real impact through selection and monitoring of key performance metrics.
 Furthermore, the three partners shared the future vision to break down the physical and cultural barriers that separate microbiology and the Core Lab to ultimately combine the two disciplines in a shared vision to deliver better patient service.
 That shared vision has become a reality.

 Inpeco has long led the way in driving multiple analyzer connections through FlexLab Lab Automation and recently has expanded the connection possibilities to include a direct link to WASPLab ®, the Copan solutions for microbiology, bringing this diagnostic specialty within the perimeter of total lab traceability, thus ensuring the reliable quality and optimal delivery of patient results.

 Integration of Microbiology into the FlexLabTM Automation system